Onaabani-giizis (Hard Crust on the Snow Moon); March 19, 2018

 The Big Warrior from Dinetah

-As the gichi-minisiinoo, the big warrior, was walking toward him Wiinabozho (who could be self-confident and even heoric, but also surprisingly meek when caught off guard) did something that lived up to his name; he started to tremble with fear - or was it excitement?
-Aanish, well, whatever it was that made Wiinabozho tremble, the minisiinoo approaching him was exactly like Ookomisan had described him!
+As the gichi-minisiinoo, the big warrior, was walking toward him Wenabozho (who could be self-confident and even heoric, but also surprisingly meek when caught off guard) did something that lived up to his name; he started to tremble with fear - or was it excitement?
+Aanish, well, whatever it was that made einabozho tremble, the minisiinoo approaching him was exactly like Ookomisan had described him!

-The gichi-minisiinoo walked with big steps toward Wiinabozho and looked at him in the self-confident manner of a great warrior.
-Then he spoke in formal, somewhat mangled, Anishinaabemowin,⁶ with a strong accent that sounded strange (even in Wiinabozho’s ears!):
+The gichi-minisiinoo walked with big steps toward Wenabozho and looked at him in the self-confident manner of a great warrior.
+Then he spoke in formal, somewhat mangled, Anishinaabemowin,⁶ with a strong accent that sounded strange (even in Wenabozho’s ears!):

 “Aaniin Manabozh, Mishaabooz!
 Asiniiwinini niin nindizhinikaaz.
 Bikwakininiwag niin nindoodem.
 Wajiiwan miinawaa wiikwajitamaazowinan aki zhaawanong niin nindoonji.”